-If you are a trekking enthusiast, an avid history and structure lover, or an adventure junkie, then this trek to Channarayana Durga is the trek to your taste, to quench that thirst for adventure.
+If you are a trekking enthusiast, an avid history and structure lover, or an adventure junkie, then this Channarayana day Durga is the trek to your taste, to quench that thirst for adventure.
 This stands out among other Bangalore treks by the magnificent strategic fort situated at a height of 3734 feet, bringing back the era of 17th century to life.

 The starting point of the trail starts from a small temple of the village Channarayana Durga.
 The trek trail can be divided into 3 parts with lots of surprises awaiting you along the trail.

 The start of the trek is a little challenging with a moderately steep climb over the rock surface where you need to watch your step and keep climbing towards your left only to reach a fairly flat surface with a mandapa like structure at one end.
 The structure with the blue background and Tumkur district stretched far wide behind gives it a live picture frame moment with slow wind flowing through your ears.
 You can rest here for a while and capture the moment before you start ascending further.
 As you start to scale the rock surface further to your right, you think of the trail to be boring and uninteresting, but to your surprise, you will see flowers bobbing their heads to the cool breeze.
 Little do you know what lies ahead!

 First Milestone for a relaxing view.